iconifyit/ai-incrementor/README.md

 1. Place the ai-incrementor.jsx script in Applications > Adobe Illustrator > Presets > en_US > Scripts
 2. Restart Adobe Illustrator to activate the scripts
 3. The script will be available under menu File > Scripts > Ai Incrementor
-4. Select File > Scripts > Ai Incrementor
+4. You can access the script at _File > Scripts > Ai Incrementor_ (Read the Usage instructions below first).
 ## Usage

 You can add an auto-incrementing "counter" anywhere in your Illustrator document as long as you follow these instructions *exactly*.
 The script uses a "replacement token" to indicate where the counter should go.
 The token is `${#}` (dollar sign + left curly bracket + pound sign + right curly bracket).